kirubarajan/keplet/README.md

 will create a virtual environment (with PyTorch pre-installed) and scaffold the following structure:

     .
-    ├── build/                   # Compiled files (alternatively `dist`) ├── docs/                    # Documentation files (alternatively `doc`) ├── data.py                  # Data loader from either Keplet cache or by path ├── model.py                 # Model class with interface to make predictions ├── venv/                    # Virtual environment location
-    ├── requirements.txt         # Dependency tracker
     ├── kep.py                   # Model/dataset definition and  misc. metadata
+    ├── data.py                  # Data loader from either Keplet cache or by path ├── model.py                 # Model class with interface to make predictions ├── server.py                # REST API dynamically generated from kep.py config
+    ├── requirements.txt         # Dependency tracker for use with pip/anaconda
     └── README.md                # Boilerplate README.md with file instructions

-Running `keplet start` will then launch a REST API listening at `localhost:5000` that returns an HTTP respose by POST to the `/predict` route.
+Finally, running `keplet start` will launch a Flask server in `server.py`.
+By default, the server listens at `localhost:5000/predict` and returns JSON-encoded predictions over HTTP.

 ## Features
 - Virtual environments provisioner for environment variables and dependencies